Scies de table Milwaukee

 Can a table saw break down timber or rough lumber?

-No. A Milwaukee chainsaw handles that.
+No. The Milwaukee chainsaw handles that.
 It rips through large raw material fast, where finish doesn't matter.
-The table saw is for dimensional stock and sheet goods after the rough breakdown.
+The table saw takes over once the rough breakdown is done.

 What do I use when the space is too tight to set up a table saw?

-A Milwaukee Hackzall is the right call for confined spots.
-It's a one-handed reciprocating saw that cuts where there's no room to set up a fence and blade.
-The table saw needs space; the Hackzall doesn't.
+The Milwaukee Hackzall is the right call.
+It is a one-handed reciprocating saw that cuts where there is no room for a fence and blade.